Profession Calculators

 What This Calculator Does

-This training ROI calculator helps L&D professionals, HR managers, and business leaders measure the return on investment from training and development programs.
-It compares total program costs (course fees, facilitator costs, materials, technology, and participant opportunity cost) against quantified benefits (productivity improvements, error reduction, turnover reduction, and revenue increases).
-The tool calculates ROI percentage, net benefit, benefit-cost ratio, cost per participant, and payback period using 2026 ATD (Association for Talent Development) benchmarks.
+This training ROI calculator measures the return on investment from employee training and development programs using the Phillips ROI methodology.
+Enter total program costs (course fees, facilitator, materials, technology, and participant opportunity cost) and estimated benefits (productivity improvement, error reduction savings, turnover reduction, and revenue increases attributable to training).
+The calculator returns ROI percentage, net program benefit, benefit-cost ratio, cost per participant, and payback period.
+Benchmark outputs against 2026 ATD industry standards.

 The Formula